spiegelin/python-threads-vs-processes/README.md

 ### Why is the GIL released?
 Why is it not always blocking?
 The GIL makes that only one thread can run Python code at a time.
 "Released" means the thread temporarily gives up the power of running code, thus releasing the GIL, so another thread can run python code.
 - During I/O, the thread is waiting (not using the CPU), so it releases the GIL and other threads can run.
-- During I/O, the thread is waiting (blocked), not running Python bytecode.
+- In other words, during I/O, the thread is waiting (blocked), not running Python bytecode.
 Since it's not modifying Python objects, there's no risk of race conditions, so the GIL can be released.

 Example:
 ```python